nuthanc/django_my_blog/README.md

     * attrs is a sub-dictionary which has a class
     * class of editable medium-editor-textarea postcontent means it is connected to 3 classes
         * editable and medium-editor-textarea are not our classes

+##### Static folder
+* It's better to have static folder within an app so that it can moved along with the Application if we want to move this App to another project
+* static folder created directly within blog_app
+* Add static folder in settings.py file